aswinbijukumar/echoaid/ARCHITECTURE.md

 ## EchoAid Architecture Overview

-This document maps directories and the recognition flow so contributors can navigate quickly.
+This document maps directories and the application flow so contributors can navigate quickly.

 ### Top-level
 - `backend/` — Node.js API (Express) and assets
 - `frontend/` — React + Vite web client
-- `ML_INTEGRATION_GUIDE.md` — High-level integration steps
-- `SIGN_RECOGNITION_SYSTEM.md`, `UNIFIED_LEARNING_SYSTEM.md` — system design docs
+- (Recognition-related guides were removed as the ML service is no longer included)

 ### Backend
 - `backend/server.js` — Express app entry